baptklein/ATMOSPHERIX_DATA_RED/README.md

 You can also inject a synthetic planet.
 The parameters are in the parameters.py file.

+The easiest way to run the example in the code is to created a directory, that will be your global directory.
+Inside that directory, create a "fits", a "read", a "reduced", a "correlated" and a "Figures" directory.
+The "fits" directory will contain all the GL15A observation, and the read, reduced and correlated directory the pkl files after the steps of the pipeline.
+Finally, the "Figures" directory contains the figures if you want to plot stuff during analysis.

-To read the data you need to indicate the location of the t.fits file in the "dir_data" parameter array.
+To read the data you need to indicate the location of the t.fits files in the "dir_data" parameter array (see previous paragraph).
 You can have several observation sequences, and in that case pay attention that dir_data must be of length (num_obs).
 Once read, the data are stored in pkl files to which you need to provide names in the parameter file.
 In detail, the "read" function:
     - Reads fits files